 The Chaplain Corps provides service twenty-four hours a day year around and consists of approximately twenty ministers from a variety of religious affiliations.
 Also, the Corps works directly with the administration of Bayshore Hospital providing Chaplain services to the needs of their customers.

-Sergeant Craig Hamilton is assigned to the Community Services Division and is the department’s chaplain coordinator.
+Sergeant Ronnie Jordan is the department’s chaplain coordinator.
 He, along with the Executive Chaplain Committee, manages the day-to-day scheduling of the twenty volunteer ministers.

 Callouts are assigned by one of the Executive Chaplains who then are responsible for contacting and notifying the on-duty Chaplain about the nature and purpose of the call.